ABT9841/bellabeat-capstone-project/README.md

 ## Data Preparation & Cleaning

+## SQL Queries
+The SQL queries used for cleaning and analyzing the data are stored in the [queries.sql](./queries.sql) file.

 ### 1. Importing and Merging Data:
 The data was imported using **SQL Server Management Studio (SSMS)** for large-scale cleaning, and **Excel** was used for merging multiple sheets into a single dataset.